Treatments and Services

 - Our neurosurgeons have a great deal of experience performing complex surgery for vascular neurology conditions, like revascularization surgery for moyamoya, with some of the best outcomes in the country.

-- Pediatric vascular neurology is a subspecialty within Seattle Children’s Neurosciences Center, the highest-ranked program in the Northwest by U.S. News & World Report for 2019-20.
+- Pediatric vascular neurology is a subspecialty within Seattle Children’s Neurosciences Center.
+For more than a decade, U.S. News & World Report has consistently ranked us among the top pediatric neurology and neurosurgery programs in the country.

 - Neuroradiologists: At Seattle Children’s, doctors who specialize in brain imaging (neuroradiologists) plan the imaging studies your child needs, and they interpret the results so your child gets an accurate diagnosis.